RobertoFreireFerrazPassos/TO-DO/README.md

 - Run project using docker
 - remove "Steps to test" readme topic since it won't be necessary anymore

-Order agreggator API:
+Order aggregator API:

-- Add order agreggator API in restaurant project
+- Add Order aggregator API in restaurant project
 - It will comunicate with Inventory and Kitchen Api

 Auth